The Downsizer's Bridge

 Downsizing Means Downstuffing Too

-The problem becomes when you try to take all your possessions (mostly furniture) from a 2800 square foot (plus basement) house and try to cram it into a 1200 square foot condominium.
+What happens when you try to take all your possessions (mostly furniture) from a 2800 square foot (plus basement) house and try to cram it into a 1200 square foot condominium?
 Family heirlooms tend to be the biggest stumbling block for downsizers.
-Many parents hope is that the kids would want these heirlooms, and hopefully they do, but more often than not, with today's style, many if not all of these heirlooms do not work with their décor.
-But you can't just sell it... can you?
-Or the mahogany dining set that you spend thousands on, no matter how many leafs you take out of the table, will not fit.*
+Many parents hope their kids want the family heirlooms, and hopefully they do, but more often than not (with today's style), many of these heirlooms simply do not work with contemporary décor.
+But you can't just sell it... can you?*

 Are you planning to buy a home for your old stuff?
 I would suggest you embrace the fact that you are starting a nice, new clean chapter of your life, and plan to buy stuff for your new home.
 If the full dining set actually fits (the hutch won't), then that's a huge bonus.
 It's a new life, it's a new simple beginning, where less is more.
 More freedom, more time, and when done correctly, it's more money too!